 If you want to go wild camping, make sure you're aware of the motorhome and campervan parking laws in the UK

 However, if a motorhome or campervan really isn't your style, hire a car and set out on the open road!
 Don't forget- it's cheaper to start/ finish at the same place than pay a one-way fee.

 Lastly, how about a road trip by bike.
 Yep, that could be a pushbike (don't underestimate the hills in the UK!) but why not treat yourself and road trip on a motorbike!
 There are some awesome biking roads all over the UK and plenty of biker-friendly accommodation options.
 You can even hire helmets and leathers.

 Route planning for a UK road trip

 So, once you've decided on your timescale and how you're going to get around, you can start planning a route.
-If you're making it up as you go along and booking campsites/ accommodation on the fly, then this doesn't matter so much, but if you're planning a route in order to book accommodation, then remember that many roads in the UK are slower and smaller than you might be used to, and distances can take longer to travel- particularly in places like Scotland, Wales and Cornwall.
+If you're making it up as you go along and wild camping in the UK or booking campsites/ accommodation on the fly, then this doesn't matter so much, but if you're planning a route in order to book accommodation, then remember my advice from above- many roads in the UK are slower and smaller than you might be used to, and distances can take longer to travel- particularly in places like Scotland, Wales and Cornwall.